Tight race for control of Congress could be decided by just a handful of campaigns - KESQ

 Republicans have gone to great lengths to diversify their own ranks of what just a few years ago, remained a party of mostly white men, and few women.
 The 2018 election, for example, left about a about a dozen Republican women and no Black Republicans in the House.

-GOP Rep. Richard Hudson, chairman of the National Republican Congressional Committee, said House Republicans are “right where we expected to be,” acknowledging it’s a “trench warfare” fight.
+GOP Rep. Richard Hudson, chairman of the NRCC, said House Republicans are “right where we expected to be,” acknowledging it’s a “trench warfare” fight.

 Campaigning beyond the swing states